oak-hu/oak-hu.github.io/content/2024-2025/Metaphysics & Epistemology.md

 might allow higher-order identities between presence and these induced relations.

 an induced relation is location conducive iff it entails that the delegator is weakly located at the place of delegation; exlusive, indifferent clear generalizations

+Loc Con requires delegator to be there; occupany only requires it to be somewhere in the system.